m4drat/flareon9-writeups/README.md

 I'm such a backdoor, decompile me why don't you...
 ```

 __TLDR__: That was a HELL!
 The most time-consuming challenge for me.
 I've spent 30+ hours on it (mostly because of some silly mistakes that hindered my progress).
-But the idea behind is straightforwad - write a deobfuscator :D The next step is to reverse the code and find a way to generate correct key.
+But the idea behind is straightforward - write a deobfuscator :D The next step is to reverse the code and find a way to generate the correct key.

 Writeup link: [💀 backdoor](https://m4drat.github.io/2022/11/12/flareon9-writeups.html#8--backdoor)